jtvhk/alfred-mono-minimalist/README.md

 ---
 ### Copyright and Licensing
-The San Francisco font used in this theme is the property of Apple, Inc. All other assets are property of their respective owners.
+The San Francisco font used in this theme is the property of Apple, Inc. All other assets are the property of their respective owners.